1998 Shimonoseki Trial: Background

-During the Second World War, approximately 80,000-200,000 Korean comfort women and 50,000-70,000 forced laborers of the Korean Women’s Volunteer Labor Corps were coerced and recruited into the Japanese war efforts.
+During the Second World War, approximately 80,000–200,000 Korean comfort women and 50,000–70,000 forced laborers of the Korean Women's Volunteer Labor Corps were coerced and recruited into the Japanese war efforts.
 After the war, these victims of the Japanese colonial rule were not properly compensated nor publicly discussed.
 South Korea being a socially conservative country and the issue of sexual violence being a sensitive topic made it difficult for the victims of the comfort women system to speak on their experiences as sex slaves under the Japanese colonial rule.

 On August 14, 1991, Kim Hak-sun held a public conference to speak on her experience as a comfort woman as South Korea started to democratize in the 1990s.
-Kim’s criticism of the Japanese government’s denial of its military’s involvement with the comfort women system during the Second World War and her testimony as a comfort woman victim in China for the Japanese military inspired a sudden growth of activism in Korea as well as other countries that suffered from Japanese colonial rule and occupation.

 Kim Moon-sook, the chairwoman of the Busan Women's Entrepreneur Association, was one of the activists inspired by the wave of activism for comfort women victims.
 On October 19, 1991, Kim opened a hotline for comfort women victims in the region to call and report their experiences as comfort women during the War.
 Numerous victims have called the hotline to report their experience as a comfort woman as well as a forced laborer under the Korean Women's Volunteer Labor Corps.
 On November 14, 1992, the power of attorney was given to Korean-Japanese lawyer Lee Park-Sung, and Japanese lawyer Yamazaki Yoshio.
 On December 25, 1992, a formal complaint was made against the Japanese government marking the beginning of the Shimonoseki Trial.
 The plaintiffs sued the Japanese government for a formal apology as well as 286,000,000 Japanese Yen as compensation.
 The formal complaint was made through the Shimonoseki Branch of the Yamaguchi Prefectural Court since Shimonoseki was the site where most of the victims landed before being shipped off to other locations into the forced labor and the comfort women system.
-Originally, there were three victims for the Trial, and then later on the other seven victims were added as plaintiffs for the Trial.